Since Coursera launched, we’ve been determined to bring students affordable and accessible course materials.

 What will be the first courses offering e-textbooks through these collaborations?

 After May 20th students in participating courses will be able to access the textbook from within the course.
-The first courses that will use the integrated Chegg e-Reader are:
+The first course that will use the integrated Chegg e-Reader are:

 • Introductory to Physics I with Laboratory, Michael Schatz, GaTech